7 Best Criminal Defense Landing Page Examples (From 45 We Analyzed)

 Sidebar form that rides the scroll

-Four of six winners lock a contact form to the right rail and let it travel as the visitor reads.
+Four of seven winners lock a contact form to the right rail and let it travel as the visitor reads.
 Shouse Law, The Defenders, Federal Criminal Law Center, and Eisner Gorin all do this.
-The visitor never loses the conversion point even when they scroll through the 'what will happen to me' content. ...
+The visitor never loses the conversion point even when they scroll through the 'what will happen to me' content...

-#1 Shouse Law Group (Orange County)#3 The Defenders#2 Federal Criminal Law Center
+#1 Shouse Law Group (Orange County)#2 Federal Criminal Law Center#3 The Defenders

 🎯